TL;DR

 What Parents Say After Switching

-"I used to check his watch history every night.
-I hated doing it, and I hated that I hated doing it — like it made me feel like I was a suspicious parent.
-Now I don't check.
-I approved the channels.
-I know what's there.
-There's nothing to check." — Parent of an 11-year-old
+"I used to check his history every night and feel like a creep.
+Now I don't even look.
+I know what's on his list, so there's nothing to worry about." — Parent of an 11-year-old

 Try a Different Approach